+'''

-'include "lab1\imul/IntMulAltVRTL.v"
+'include "lab1_imul/IntMulAltVRTL.v"

-If you used PyMTL for the first lab and would like to use Verilog for this lab, please speak with the instructors on how to proceed.
+'''

 Send the request to the multiplier in the D stage and wait for the response in the X stage.
 Integrating the multiplier unit into the processor can be difficult since you will need to carefully manage the val/rdy signals for requests to the multiplier and for responses from the multiplier.
 Here are some hints to get you started: